Creating classrooms with culturally inclusive growth mindsets

 The project will also look into whether schools can scale up psychological interventions for teachers by making use of online training.

 Professor Carol Dweck is using part of her Yidan Prize project funds to support this project from January 2018 to December 2024 (extended due to disruptions caused by Covid-19).
-This project is led by Professor Stephanie Fryberg (Northwestern University), Professor Mary Murphy (Indiana University), and Professor Megan Bang (Northwestern University).
+This project is led by Professor Stephanie Fryberg (University of Michigan), Professor Mary Murphy (Indiana University), and Professor Megan Bang (Northwestern University).